ppetrou/petrospetrou.co.uk/jekyllrb/root/_posts/2022-10-08-dns-browser-vs-os-lookup.markdown

 1. Who does? -> Do we mean initiate the call or do the actual lookup on the nameserver?
 2. DNS Lookup -> An API call that takes as an argument a URL (e.g. petrospetrou.co.uk) and returns its IP address (e.g. 173.236.127.52).
 3. Browser -> An application which provides access to the World Wide Web
 4. Operating System -> This can be a bit complex to define.
 Do we mean just the kernel?
 Do we include standard libraries?
-More on this toward the end.
+More on this towards the end.

 Now lets see how a DNS Lookup works...

-When an application needs to resolve a hostname to an IP address it requires a DNS Lookup.
+When an application such as a web browser needs to resolve a hostname to an IP address it requires a DNS Lookup.
 This will query a name server and return the IP address of the hostname.
 A typical example is the dig utility.

 ```
 [ppetrou@fedora root]$